 The second of Shapiro’s Nashville sessions was issued in July 1963.
 Titled Not Responsible, it was her first single not to receive a British chart placing.
 And when the Helen In Nashville album itself was issued in October, that too bombed.

 Another track was taken early in 1964.
 Shapiro covered the Peggy Lee classic Fever.

 The remainder of 1964 was spent touring abroad, particularly in the Far East.
-In the spring of 1965, Helen performed Here In My Arms in the British Song Festival held in Brighton.
+In the spring of 1965, Helen performed Here In My Arms at the British Song Festival held in Brighton.
 That flopped.
 Nothing her management planned could rescue her from the decline, so in 1967 she moved to the stage to appear in I’ll Get My Man.

-With the start of the 1990s, she participated in several gospel shows, including one with Cliff Richard.
+At the start of the 1990s, she participated in several gospel shows, including one with Cliff Richard.